hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 According to **spatial locality** and **temporal locality**, BPM could minimize the time cost of getting a page from disk.
 We build our own BPM and not use OS‘s cache because we could use suitable evict algorithm to evict a page, and we could set the size of Buffer Pool.

 ### 2.2 Component
 It is a **memory region** organized as an array of fixed-size pages.
 An array entry is called a **frame**.
 There is a **page table**, mapped from page_id to frame_id.
-For every pages in Buffer Pool, each of them need to contains Dirty Flag and Pin/Reference Counter.
+For every page in Buffer Pool, each of them need to contain Dirty Flag and Pin/Reference Counter.
 **Dirty Flag** is used to identify whether a page is modified after read into memory.
 When a dirty page is evicted, DBMS needs to write it back to disk.
 **Pin/Reference Counter** is used to decide whether this page is evicted.
 When Pin/Reference Counter is 0, apply Replacement Policy to this page.
 ![BufferPoolManager](/img/DataBase/BufferPoolManager.jpeg){:height="60%" width="60%"}